- Explore the beaches and wildlife of Manuel Antonio National Park

 Continue to experience the resort hospitality and natural beauty of Tamarindo.
 Be sure to go on excursions offered in the Las Baulas National Park region, such as boat tours, surf lessons, horseback riding, kayaking, and hikes.
 From fine dining to street vendors, peaceful beaches to adventurous treks, Tamarindo has something for everyone.

 Once the daylight has faded, go on the Leatherback Turtle Tour at Las Baulas National Marine Park for a truly memorable adventure if you happen to visit between October and March.
 Every night in season during high tide, female leatherback turtles make their way up the beach to lay eggs.
 Remember to reserve a guide in order to legally enter the beach area at night.

 Day 14: Back to San Jose

 It's time to leave Tamarindo.
-Head to Liberia International Airport, drop your car off at the car rental agency and say goodbye to Costa Rica.
+You'll depart early in the morning for Juan Santamaria International Airport to drop your car off at the car rental agency and say goodbye to Costa Rica.

 Ready to Start Planning Your Trip?